 If for some reason you cannot go by Chalten Travel, there is also the Marga Taqsa bus company, albeit, I haven’t heard such great things about their buses.
 However, if you travel with them, you have to take the bus at Bariloche’s Terminal de Omnibus station and not at the Club Andino downtown.

 Where to Stay

 There are a couple of smaller and simpler hotels around Los Antiguos and also privately rented rooms.
-I actually recommend to look for one of those.
+I actually recommend looking for one of those.

-I stayed at the hotel Los Antiguos Cerezas* that was definitely not worth the price I paid.
+I stayed at the hotel Los Antiguos Cerezas* which was definitely not worth the price I paid.

 Where to Eat

 Where to eat?
 There is only one answer to this question: Viva El Viento.
-It’s a restaurant run by a Dutch guy who also owns a Beach Club in the Netherlands so that he knows what he’s doing.
-That’s not only reflected in the excellent, the overly friendly and professional service, but also in the setting and ambiance.
+It’s a restaurant run by a Dutch guy who also owns a Beach Club in the Netherlands so he knows what he’s doing.
+That’s not only reflected in the excellent, overly friendly, and professional service, but also in the setting and ambiance.